ObsidianPlague/cursed-doom/README.md

 # cursed-doom
 (also known as Deepfried Doom)

-Doom except it's full of shitty memes
+Doom except it's full of shitty memes and also looks like shit